goofy2k/MIDI-sequencer/README.md

   - Multiple simultaneous loops can be playing, each driven by it's own task.

  ### Implementation / testing of NiCMidi library
+  **OOPS** deleted the wrong folder, without intermediate commits....
+I have to redo updates in v7 to achieve the results below !**

  fckx_sequencer_v7 contains 3 examples.
 The first 2 are from the docs.
 The third is from an example file in the repo